crteensy/yolo-fc/.md/yolo_funding_pitch.md

 - Flash: 8MB
 - Baro: BMP280
 - OSD: '7456
-- GNSS: uBlox ZOE-M8Q with u.Fl connector and experimental support for active antennas
+- GNSS: Integrated GPS-module (uBlox ZOE-M8Q) with u.Fl connector and experimental support for active antennas
 - 4 ESCs:
-  - BLHeli_S bluejay with a custom layout
+  - BLHeli_S bluejay with a custom firmware
+  - Calculated current rating of 20A continuous 30A burst (depending on the airflow cooling situation)
-  - we could only test it to 16 A continuous (> 1 minute) until now, and it didn't burn
+  - up to now, we could only test one ESC with 16 A continuous (> 1 minute), but the whole FC got only slightly warm at this test
-- Current sensor: INA186 with 0m5 shunt
+- Current sensor: INA186 with 0m5 shunt - subjectively some of the best current measurements we have seen on any FC
 - 4 multi purpose expansion connectors:
   - each with its own UART
   - shared I2C bus
   - 5V, 3V3 and GND
-  - a multi-purpose pin
+  - a multi-purpose pin for analog RSSI, Buzzer, LEDs, etc.
 - One video expansion connector:
   - Camera in and VTx out
   - UART
   - 2 multi-purpose pins
   - switchable 5V (*)
 - size: 30 x 25.2 mm
-- weight: about 4.2 grams + expansions
+- weight: about 4.4 grams + expansions

 The expansion connectors can be used with very simple or more complex plug-ins for
 - Rx of your choice
 - Magnetometer
 - Buzzer
 - LED strip
-- in the next layout revision: additional
-  - 2in1 ESC for hex copters
-  - 4in1 ESC for octo copters
 - dual camera switching on the OSD connector
+- even additional ESC adapters for hexa- and octocopters are possible

 *) The OSD connector has a 5V output that is only ON when USB is not plugged in.
 This protects your USB port from power hungry VTx'es that might overload the port.
 However, that feature can be disabled with a solder bridge.